info about sites

 Where it lies along Trajan Road and forms a station in the middle of this road that connects so

-It considers as one of the ten cities of the Decapolis alliance, known as the Kantha, which held in the days in addition to
+It considers as one of the ten cities of the Decapolis alliance, known as the Kantha, which was held in the days.

-Ajloun it’s one of the most beautiful cities that are located in the north of Jordan (76 kilometers (around 47 miles) northwest of Amman).
+Ajloun it’s one of the most beautiful cities that are located in the north of Jordan (76 kilometres (around 47 miles) northwest of Amman).

 Visitors come to it from all over the world, if we think about why it attracts people from all around the world?
 The answer will be related to its great diversity in terms of nature, climate, history, culture, & civilization.

-If we can describe the beauty of nature, we will not fulfill it because it has a multifarious vegetation cover it has a coniferous forest is considered as one of the most complete pine forests in the world, so imagine yourself visiting ajloun on spring it’s kind of nature heals imagine when you take a walk in ajloun wood on a sunny day it can awaken the innermost feelings of happiness and peace it will take all the negative energy away, just by smiling the fresh air you will be taken to another place full of quiet and spectacular painting that will heighten concentration, reduce stress and much more effects .
+If we can describe the beauty of nature, we will not fulfil it because it has a multifarious vegetation cover it has a coniferous forest is considered as one of the most complete pine forests in the world, so imagine yourself visiting ajloun in spring it’s kind of nature heals imagine when you take a walk in ajloun wood on a sunny day it can awaken the innermost feelings of happiness and peace it will take all the negative energy away, just by smiling the fresh air you will be taken to another place full of quiet and spectacular painting that will heighten concentration, reduce stress and much more effects.

 Like many places along the King’s Highway (and, indeed, in Jordan), Umm Al- Rasas is an unassuming spot that’s hiding a lot of history.